 At the time we offer you an appointment, we will endeavour to commit to a start-up funding package to cover the initial cost of research-related equipment and associated expenses.

-The amount varies depending on your discipline and the arrangements in place at the time, but your Head will be able to discuss this with you in greater detail.
-Associated with this, new faculty members may be in a position to apply for more significant start-up funds through the New Opportunities Program of the Canada Foundation for Innovation.
+The amount varies depending on your discipline and the arrangements in place at the time, but your Head or Director will be able to discuss this with you in greater detail.
+Associated with this, new faculty members may be in a position to apply for more significant start-up funds through such organizations as the New Opportunities Program of the Canada Foundation for Innovation.

 Faculty members are frequently aided in their research through collaboration with the graduate students that they supervise.
-At UBC, the Faculty of Graduate and Postdoctoral Studies deals with certain administrative aspects of the associated graduate programs.
+At UBC, the Faculty of Graduate and Postdoctoral Studies is the home Faculty of all research-based graduate students and postdoctoral fellows and deals with certain administrative aspects of the associated graduate programs.

-Financial support for graduate students is available most commonly through research grants secured by a faculty member, Teaching Assistantships, University Graduate Fellowships, granting council (NSERC, MRC, SSHRC) scholarships, and other support through granting agencies or industry collaborators.
+Financial support for graduate students is available most commonly through research grants secured by a faculty member, Teaching Assistantships, University Graduate Fellowships, granting councils (NSERC, SSHRC, CIHR) scholarships, and other support through granting agencies or industry collaborators.
 Students who hold an NSERC scholarship may be eligible for supplementary financial support through a Scholarship Supplement Program.

 Finally, we are able to attract the best international students, in part on account of UBC's comparatively low tuition fees for foreign graduate students and the associated International Partial Tuition Scholarship.